 - Theophilline - this is a non-selective adenosine-receptor-antagonist, so adenosine accumulates, which is both a neurotransmitter and it inhibits the release of Dopamine from the central synaptic terminals.

-Natural Treatments for Parkinson's Disease
+Natural Managements for Parkinson's Disease

 - CoQ10 - this protects neurons against excitotoxicity from being exposed to L-glutamate.
 Excitotoxicity, if severe enough, may lead to neuronal death.
 CoQ10 also helps mitochondrial function improve.